ShahrukhP15/Event-Management-Database/README.md

 - **Event type**: Maintain information of the type of event to be held.
 - **Ticketing and Payment**: Handle event registration, payments, and ticketing.
 - **Staff Management**: Maintain staff profile and work assignments.
 - **Customer Information**: Store customer profile and their loyalty points.

-## Team Members
-- Caitlin Wu
-- Linh Trinh
-- Shahrukh Islam Prithibi
+-
 ## Project Overview
 The Event Management Database project seeks to improve event planning and management processes by providing a centralized platform for event organizers.
 It enables users to create, update, and manage events and their associated data efficiently.
 The system will be built using a combination of SQL for the database backend and Java for the application's front-end and logic.